 Establishing yourself as a freelance photographer is not as easy as the Instagram profiles make it seem.

 Starting an independent photography business involves choosing a specialization in some form of photography.
-Depending on which part of the world you live in, you might have to get the necessary licensing/registration and of course pay the taxes on time.
+Depending on which part of the world you live in, you might have to get the necessary licensing/registration.
+Also, of course, to pay the taxes on time.
 There’s a whole host of different obstacles that often go into registered photography work.

 But once you establish yourself as a brand, freelance photography jobs can be extremely rewarding.